 - It can be boring just betting the same amount over and over again.

 In the great scheme of things, flat betting is probably the safest form of roulette betting because if the numbers are distributed evenly you will only lose slowly to the house edge.
-This also makes the profit potential minimal because like all forms of gambling, the less you risk the lower the potential reward if you win.
+If you are in a real casino and you want to maximize your tie at the table without risking too much, flat betting is your best option.
+Keep in mind though that the profit potential with this method of playing is minimal because like all forms of gambling, the less you risk the lower the potential reward if you win.